What Is Real ID?

 STANDARD ID CREDENTIAL

-Non-compliant driver licenses and identification credentials issued beginning July 1, 2019 will display the phrase, "NOT FOR FEDERAL IDENTIFICATION" on the front of the credential.
+Non-compliant driver licenses and identification credentials issued since July 1, 2019 display the phrase, "NOT FOR FEDERAL IDENTIFICATION" on the front of the credential.

 *If you are using Internet Explorer and the sample licenses are not showing correctly, please maximize your browsing window or use a different browser.